Rajpratik71/linux-manPages/seq.md

        --version
               output version information and exit

        If  FIRST  or INCREMENT is omitted, it defaults to 1.
-That is, an omit‐ ted INCREMENT defaults to 1 even when LAST is smaller than FIRST.
-The sequence of numbers ends when the sum of the current number and INCRE‐ MENT  would  become greater than LAST.
+That is, an omitted INCREMENT defaults to 1 even when LAST is smaller than FIRST.
+The sequence of numbers ends when the sum of the cur‐ rent number and INCREMENT would become greater than LAST.
 FIRST, INCREMENT, and LAST are interpreted as floating point values.
 INCREMENT is usually positive if FIRST is smaller  than  LAST, and  INCREMENT is usually negative if FIRST is greater than LAST.
 INCREMENT must not be 0; none of FIRST, INCREMENT and LAST may be NaN.
-FORMAT must be suitable for printing one argument of type 'double'; it defaults to %.PRECf if FIRST, INCRE‐ MENT, and LAST are all fixed point decimal numbers with maximum preci‐ sion PREC, and to %g otherwise.
+FORMAT must be suitable for printing one argument of type 'double'; it defaults to %.PRECf if FIRST, INCREMENT, and LAST are all fixed point decimal numbers with maximum precision PREC, and to %g otherwise.

 AUTHOR
        Written by Ulrich Drepper.